How to Get Mail & Packages While Living in a Van

 - Friends and family: Friends and family are the best option for receiving your everyday mail.
 If you know you’ll be on the road long-term and you need a place to send regular mail – ask friends and family if they’ll be willing to let you use their address.
 After you return from your stint on the road, simply update your address.
 Similarly, if you need to receive a package, you can ask family or friends who live near your current travel destination.

 - Virtual mailbox: If you don’t have friends or family nearby, virtual mailboxes are a great option for general mail.
-First, sign up for a virtual mailbox service (which can cost anywhere from $10 to $50 a month).
+First, sign up for a virtual mailbox service (which will add anywhere from $10 to $50 a month to your monthly van life budget).
 The company will then upload your mail online, which you can view from a mobile device.

 - Amazon lockers: During your travels, you may need to order supplies from Amazon.
 At check-out, Amazon provides a free option to have your package delivered to an Amazon locker.
 Simply pick a locker that’s near your location, then drive to it when your package is ready.